jbdorey/BeeBDC/README.md

 - `countryOutlieRs()` This function flags country-level outliers using the checklist provided with this package.
 For additional context and column names, see `beesChecklist`.
+- `continentOutliers()` This function flags continent-level outliers using the checklist provided with this package.
+This function works much the same as `countryOutlieRs()`, but at a lower resolution.
+For additional context and column names, see `beesChecklist`.
 - `jbd_create_figures()` Creates figures (i.e., bar plots, maps, and
   histograms) reporting the results of data quality tests implemented the bdc and BeeBDC packages.
 Works like `bdc::bdc_create_figures()`,